Houston Chapter 7 Bankruptcy Lawyers

 Upon filing a Chapter 7 bankruptcy petition, an “automatic stay” goes into effect as a matter of law.
 As a result, all debt collection efforts must stop.
 This includes calls, letters, garnishments, and lawsuits.
 Repossessions, evictions, and foreclosures are also temporarily halted.

-You Can Surrender Assets You Cannot Afford
+Surrender Assets You Can’t Afford

-Safeguards Future Income
+Protects Future Income

-Considerations To Keep in Mind
+Considerations to Keep in Mind

-You May Lose Assets
+You May Lose Certain Non-Exempt Assets

 There’s no magic wand when it comes to monies owed.
 While many debts are dischargeable with a Chapter 7 bankruptcy, others are not.
 Typical ones are student loans, certain taxes, alimony, child support, and debts arising from fraudulent conduct.